mroth/xpe/README.md

-Package xpe contains experimental code for determining the number of performance and efficiency cores ("P-Cores" and "E-Cores") on the runtime CPU architecture.
+Package xpe contains an experimental Go module for determining the number of performance and efficiency cores ("P-Cores" and "E-Cores") on the runtime CPU architecture.